-You have been advised by your GP or hospital doctor to have an investigation known as a gastroscopy (OGD) and a colonoscopy.
+You have been advised by your GP or hospital doctor to have an investigation known as a colonoscopy.

 This procedure requires your formal consent.

 If you are unable to keep your appointment, please notify the booking office on 0113 249 4655 as soon as possible.
 This will enable the staff to give your appointment to someone else and they will be able to arrange another date and time for you.